Avalanche–Red Wings rivalry: Afterward

 As players began to leave each team through free agency, trades or retirements, the rivalry began to die down.
-The two teams would only meet in the playoffs one more time, which came in the 2008 Western Conference Semifinals where the Red Wings swept the Avalanche en route to winning the 2008 Stanley Cup Finals.
-Detroit has since moved to the Eastern conference in the 2013-2014 season, making the only way the two teams can meet in the playoffs is if both reach the Stanley Cup Finals.
+The two teams would only meet in the playoffs one more time, which came in the 2008 Western Conference semifinals where the Red Wings swept the Avalanche en route to winning the Stanley Cup.
+Detroit has since moved to the Eastern conference in the 2013–14 season, making the only way the two teams can meet in the playoffs is if both reach the Stanley Cup Final.

-The two teams played each other in the 2016 NHL Stadium Series where the Red Wings won 5–3 with Brad Richards scoring the game winning goal with 1 minute left to put the Red Wings ahead 4-3 followed by Darren Helm scoring an empty net goal 40 seconds later to put the Red Wings ahead 5–3.
+The two teams played each other in the 2016 NHL Stadium Series where the Red Wings won 5–3 with Brad Richards scoring the game-winning goal with 1 minute left to put the Red Wings ahead 4-3 followed by Darren Helm scoring an empty net goal 40 seconds later to put the Red Wings ahead 5–3.
 The Avalanche won the alumni game 5–2 the day before led by Roy.
 Avalanche general manager Joe Sakic, who was the captain for the Avalanche during the Fight Night at the Joe, keeps a picture on his wall of the alumni game.

 Sakic won his third Stanley Cup with the Avalanche as vice president and general manager at the conclusion of the 2021–22 season.
-Former Detroit Red Wing Darren Helm was signed to the Avalanche prior to the season and scored the second round series-clinching goal with 5.6 seconds left in Game 6 against the St. Louis Blues.
+Former Detroit Red Wing Darren Helm was signed to the Avalanche prior to the season and scored the second round series-clinching goal with 5.6 seconds left in game six against the St. Louis Blues.
 He then became the only player to win the Stanley Cup with Detroit and Colorado.
-Cale Makar became only the third player in NHL history to win the James Norris Memorial Trophy and Conn Smythe Trophy in the same season, the last player to accomplish this was Detroit's Nicklas Lidström (2001–02).
+Cale Makar became only the third player in NHL history to win the James Norris Memorial Trophy and Conn Smythe Trophy in the same season, the last player to accomplish this was Detroit's Nicklas Lidstrom (2001–02).

 In June 2022, ESPN released an E:60 documentary titled Unrivaled, detailing the history of the rivalry.